 Of course there is no better way to experience entertainment than through virtual reality.
 The games and movie industries are investing millions to create the next generation of immersive entertainment.
 The creative possibilities of storytelling is just getting started.

 For Game of Thrones, HBO created an experience that allowed users to ascend the wall in famed elevator

 The Void are opening up a global network of theme parks in which friends can run around a real environment battling monsters and exploring strange worlds.

 There are two approaches to creating VR content.

-We can shot video on specially constructed camera rigs that use multiple cameras pointing in different directions.
-This is then ‘stitched’ together in post-production and effects like 3D can be added.
+We can shoot video on specially constructed camera rigs that use multiple cameras pointing in different directions.
+This is then ‘stitched’ together in post-production, with effects like 3D that can then be added.
 This is played back in a compatible off-the-shelf or custom made viewing app.

 Both approaches have benefits and constraints and we will recommend the best one based on your particular use-case.

 Virtual Reality is a new media format and has unique properties over film and traditional computer interaction.
 At it best VR is a life-changing experience that people won’t forget, however if done badly then it can leave users confused, frustrated or even nauseous.
 Appropriate considered design is vital in creating a good VR experience and luckily we have extensive experience in this area.